 • Youth Policies

-The structure of COMECE includes the Assembly, the Standing Committee, the Secretariat, three Commissions (Legal Affairs, Social Affairs, External Affairs) and three Working Groups (Migration & Asylum, Ethics, Culture & Education).
+The structure of COMECE includes the Assembly, the Standing Committee, the Secretariat, six Commissions (Legal Affairs, Social Affairs, External Affairs, Migration & Asylum, Ethics, Culture & Education) and the Press Office.

 The current General Secretary is Fr.
 Manuel Enrique Barrios Prieto.